The 2024 Mission Formation Program will be held online via Zoom:

 The Rev. Jean Beniste — Native of Haiti with mission experience in Dominican Republic and Florida.
 Rector, St. Paul’s Church in Concord, New Hampshire.
 GEMN Board member.
 Former member of the Diocese of Chicago’s Global Mission Commission.
 B.A., Grand Seminaire Notre Dame d’Haiti; M.Div., Virginia Seminary.

 The Rev. Canon Dr. Titus Presler — Missiologist.
-Longterm mission in India, Zimbabwe, Pakistan.
-Teaching and leadership in theological education.
+Longterm mission experience in India, Zimbabwe, and Pakistan.
+Teaching and leadership at EDS, General and Seminary of the Southwest.
 Former GEMN Board president, now GEMN executive director.
 Currently vicar, St. Matthew’s, Enosburg, Vermont.
-Authored Transfigured Night: Mission and Culture in Zimbabwe’s Vigil Movement; Horizons of Mission; Going Global with God: Reconciling Mission in a World of Difference.
+Authored Transfigured Night: Mission and Culture in Zimbabwe’s Vigil Movement; Horizons of Mission; Going Global with God: Reconciling Mission in a World of Difference; coauthored Questing: The Way of Love in Global Mission.
 B.A., Harvard; M.Div., General; Th.D., Boston University.

-The Rev. Paul Rajan — Originally from Church of South India, served as cross-cultural missionary in Karnataka.
+The Rev. Dr. Paul Rajan — Originally from Church of South India, served as cross-cultural missionary in Karnataka.
 Mission work among Samoans, Tongans, Fijians, Fijian Indians, Sri Lankans, Ghanaians, Nigerians in New Zealand.
 Formed InterChristian Initiatives mission organization.
 Currently vicar, Good Shepherd, Wantage, Diocese of Newark.
-B.Th., Madras Christian College; M.A., Madurai University; M.Div., Interfaith Seminary, N.Y.
+Co-convener of Mission Formation Program.
+B.Th., Madras Christian College; M.A., Madurai University; M.Div., Interfaith Seminary, N.Y.; D.Min., Liberty University.

 The Rev. Canon Dr. Helen Van Koevering — 26 years as British Anglican missionary in Mozambique, two years in Zimbabwe.
 Authored Dancing Their Dreams: A Theological Reflection on the Lives of Anglican Women on the Lakeshore of the Diocese of Niassa, Mozambique.
 Currently rector, St. Raphael’s Church, Lexington, Kentucky.
-GEMN Board member.
+GEMN Board member and co-convener of Mission Formation Program.
 B.A., Durham University; M.Phil., Bristol University; D.Min., Virginia Seminary.

 From Our Graduates: